 You’ll find it popularly used in Mediterranean cuisines, especially, in French and Italian recipes.

 Rosemary is a strongly aromatic and pungent herb.
 Its needlelike leaves have a lemon-pine flavor overall.
-Also, it tastes minty, peppery, and balsamic with a slight butter, woody after taste.
+Also, it tastes minty, peppery, and balsamic with a slight butter, a woody aftertaste.

 Using Dried Rosemary In Place Of Fresh Rosemary